 Examination Pass Score

-The passing score for the CMRE is developed through a standard setting process that ensures that the pass mark accurately reflects the acceptable level of Midwifery proficiency in Canada.
+The passing score for the CMRE is developed through a standard setting process that ensures that the pass mark accurately reflects the acceptable level of midwifery proficiency in Canada.
 Examination forms are validated and subject to a statistical check of reliability.
 The CMRE uses an item writing and standard setting procedure that promotes comparability and fairness across candidates, test forms and yearly administrations.
-As a result of this complex process, the specific passing score may change slightly from one sitting to the next.
+Therefore, the specific passing score may change slightly from one sitting to the next.

 - The goal of the CMRE is to ensure that you are competent in all aspects of midwifery as outlined in the Canadian Competencies for Midwives.
-In order to best understand what is covered on the exam, you should read that document closely.
+You are encouraged to review this document.

-- The CMRE Blueprint describes the structure of the exam, including how many questions cover each general topic area.
-Ensure that you read this closely and understand what is being covered and the standards used (for example, for measurements).
+- The CMRE Blueprint outlines the structure of the exam, including how many questions cover each general topic area.
+Review this closely to understand what is being covered and the standards used.

 Each question is designed to test a specific entry-level competency from the Canadian Competencies for Midwives.
-Questions are developed by teams of experienced Canadian midwives with reference to at least two valid, current reference books from the list provided on this site.
+Questions are developed by teams of experienced Canadian midwives and each question references least two valid, current resources.

 Multiple Choice Questions